locchh/llm-playground/notebooks/readme.md

 2. **You have limited labeled data...** but not enough for SFT (i.e generally less then 1000 labeled examples).
 3. **Chain-of-thought reasoning improves performance** Task performance improves significantly when you apply chain-of-thought reasoning.

+Tasks suited for RFT
+- Mathematical Problem Solving
+- Code Generation and Debugging
+- Logical and Multi-Step Reasoning

 ### LLM Tools and Frameworks

 1. [agent](./Agents-Course)